jasmin-software/dotnet_agui_workshop/README.md

-# Workshop
+# Agent-User Interaction (AGUI) Workshop

 We will be building a console app with a client-server architecture.

 The AG-UI server hosts your AI agent and a backend tool that fetches weather.
 The client lets you interact with the agent, change console text color, and approve actions like creating a text file.

+> [!TIP]
+> Want a sneak peek?
+>
+> The `Demo` folder contains the completed version of the console app.
+>
+> Feel free to explore it first, or use it as a guide as we build everything from scratch together!

 ## [0.
 GitHub Token](0.%20GitHub%20Token/README.md)